Su-Kam Power Systems factory campus at its peak — the company at the centre of the question: what happened to Su-Kam

 With the shareholding came the boardroom.
 A Reliance-nominated director joined Su-Kam’s board — a board that until then had been a genuinely distinguished one, with independent directors of the stature of Mr Ganguly.
 What followed, as those of us inside the company experienced it, was not a partnership but a contest for control.

 The founder was pressed to step back from the company he had built.
 At the same time came a push to reshape the board itself — including a proposal to make Kunwer’s own son, Kanav, a director.
-And here is a detail that tells you everything about the man this chronicle is written around: Kunwer himself refused.
+And here is a detail that tells you everything about the man this legacy is written around: Kunwer himself refused.
 His son was in his early twenties, barely started in his career, and Kunwer would not hand a board seat of a distinguished board to anyone — even his own blood — who had not yet earned it.
 It would have been the easy move, the dynastic move, the move a hundred other Indian promoters have made without blinking.
 He said no.

 The resistance had a price.
 A forensic audit of the company was commissioned through one of the Big Four firms — and anyone who has lived through one knows what that means in practice.
 Months of management time redirected from the market to the data room.
 Every past decision re-litigated.
 Every vendor payment, every dealer credit, every R&D write-off re-examined by outsiders billing by the hour.
 For a company already fighting a funding gap and a founder already fighting a personal war, the audit did not open a Pandora’s box so much as it stopped the clock — and Su-Kam had no clock left to spare.

-The story of the deal’s final collapse is told in full in its own chronicle chapter, but the short version is this: the investment never came, and with it fell the last realistic path to recapitalising the company from a position of strength.
+The story of the deal’s final collapse is told in full in its own legacy chapter, but the short version is this: the investment never came, and with it fell the last realistic path to recapitalising the company from a position of strength.

 When the deal died, the ₹240-crore loan default was no longer a problem to be managed.
 It was a countdown.

-2018–2019 — NCLT
+2018 — NCLT / CIRP

 The dismantling